japila-books/apache-spark-internals/docs/scheduler/Stage.md

 There are two types of stages:

-* xref:scheduler:ShuffleMapStage.adoc[ShuffleMapStage] is an intermediate stage (in the execution DAG) that produces data for other stage(s).
+* scheduler:ShuffleMapStage.md[ShuffleMapStage] is an intermediate stage (in the execution DAG) that produces data for other stage(s).
 It writes *map output files* for a shuffle.
-It can also be the final stage in a job in xref:scheduler:DAGScheduler.adoc#adaptive-query-planning[Adaptive Query Planning / Adaptive Scheduling].
+It can also be the final stage in a job in scheduler:DAGScheduler.md#adaptive-query-planning[Adaptive Query Planning / Adaptive Scheduling].
-* xref:scheduler:ResultStage.adoc[ResultStage] is the final stage that executes xref:rdd:index.adoc#actions[a Spark action] in a user program by running a function on an RDD.
+* scheduler:ResultStage.md[ResultStage] is the final stage that executes rdd:index.md#actions[a Spark action] in a user program by running a function on an RDD.

-When a job is submitted, a new stage is created with the parent xref:scheduler:ShuffleMapStage.adoc[ShuffleMapStage] linked -- they can be created from scratch or linked to, i.e. shared, if other jobs use them already.
+When a job is submitted, a new stage is created with the parent scheduler:ShuffleMapStage.md[ShuffleMapStage] linked -- they can be created from scratch or linked to, i.e. shared, if other jobs use them already.

 .DAGScheduler and Stages for a job image::scheduler-job-shuffles-result-stages.png[align="center"]

 A stage tracks the jobs (their ids) it belongs to (using the internal `jobIds` registry).

 DAGScheduler splits up a job into a collection of stages.
-Each stage contains a sequence of xref:rdd:index.adoc[narrow transformations] that can be completed without xref:rdd:spark-rdd-shuffle.adoc[shuffling] the entire data set, separated at *shuffle boundaries*, i.e. where shuffle occurs.
+Each stage contains a sequence of rdd:index.md[narrow transformations] that can be completed without rdd:spark-rdd-shuffle.md[shuffling] the entire data set, separated at *shuffle boundaries*, i.e. where shuffle occurs.
 Stages are thus a result of breaking the RDD graph at shuffle boundaries.

 .Graph of Stages
 image::dagscheduler-stages.png[align="center"]